When submitting your article, please observe the following:

 Do not use running heads.
 For articles with long titles (which in general should be avoided), a shortened version (max.
 55 characters), to be used as running head, may be provided on the cover sheet of your contribution.

 Avoid full justification and ‘stiff’ hyphenation.
 Examples, quotations, tables, headings etc. should be presented in a clear and consistent way, so that they can be identified and formatted in the style of our journal.

 Whatever formatting or style conventions are employed, please be consistent.

 Once your paper is accepted for publication, it is essential that the references are formatted to the specifications given in these guidelines, as these cannot be formatted automatically.
-This journal uses the ‘Author-Date’ style as described in The Chicago Manual of Style (16th ed.).
+This journal uses the ‘Author-Date’ style as described in the latest edition of The Chicago Manual of Style.